zalando/expan/docs/glossary.rst

 That is to say, we don't compare between subgroups, but compare treatment with control within each subgroup.

+To support automatic detection of those interesting subgroups, also known as Heterogeneous Treatment Effect, is under planning.

 Multiple testing problem
 ------------------------------------